-SCENARIO 3 - Continued High inflation with reduced rate peg
+SCENARIO 3 - 2% rate peg 2027 to 2030

-This scenario is based on the same expenditure assumptions in line with the previous two scenarios, however, Rates revenue is projected using the standard forecast 2.5% rate peg as advised by IPART but with inflation at 5% until 2027.
-As you will see below, this pushes Council's return to surplus back to 2028 and puts Council in a high-risk cash position for the immediate future.
+This scenario is based on the same expenditure assumptions in line with the previous two scenarios however, Rates revenue is projected using a 2% rate peg combined with wages growth remaining steady at 3.75% until 2034.
+As you will see below, this model does not alter Council's surplus in 2026 but sees a return to regular deficits as the rate peg fails to keep pace with inflation and consequential increases in award wages.